 5. Don’t forget to change your pad every 4-6 hours.

 As a general rule of thumb, change your sanitary napkin every 4-6 hours.
-According to The American College of Obstetricians and Gynecologists. it’s okay to sleep while wearing your sanitary napkin, as long as you change it as soon as you wake up.6.
-Know the difference between the vagina and the vulva.
+According to The American College of Obstetricians and Gynecologists. it’s okay to sleep while wearing your sanitary napkin, as long as you change it as soon as you wake up.

 Often confused and used interchangeably, there are distinct differences between the two.
 The vulva is the external part of your ladybits, everything that meets the eye when you look down at your pubic area.
 It’s a broad term for the external parts of the female anatomy which includes the labia majora, labia minora, and the visible part of the clitoris.
 On the other, the part of the vagina that you can see is just the vaginal opening that leads up to the cervix and the uterus.